 Normal ice cubes just got an upgrade with this recipe from Eat Healthy, Eat Happy.
 Make the sorbet, then plop the cubes in a drink—or eat as is for a refreshing burst of flavor to combat the heat.

 Whip up the cheesecake filling ahead of time, and then make an activity out of assembling The Merchant Baker’s mini icebox cheesecakes.
-The more layers, the better… right?
+The more layers, the better.

 Don’t blame us if this crust by Food With Feeling inspires a chocolate graham cracker renaissance in your home.
-Spoiler alert: Your go-to graham crackers taste even better when paired with a simple pie filling made of whipped cream mixed with peanut butter.
+Spoiler alert: They taste even better when paired with a simple pie filling made of whipped cream mixed with peanut butter.

-With a roasted cashew and coconut crust and a cocoa powder and date filling, this no-bake dessert by Half Baked Harvest is positively decadent.
+With a roasted cashew-and-coconut crust and a cocoa powder–and–date filling, this tart by Half Baked Harvest is decadent in the best way.
 Coconut milk makes the filling extra creamy.

 Follow Minimalist Baker’s lead: Carve out the seeds from a papaya and use the tropical fruit as an edible dessert vessel.
 Ice cream sundaes will never be the same.

 Featuring a sweet coconut filling, these chocolate-covered treats by Minimalist Baker are decadent and conveniently bite-size.
-Best of all: They don’t contain any processed sugar.
-So they’re definitely healthy, right?
+The best part?
+They don’t contain any processed sugar.

-As the weather gets warmer, we can’t help but indulge in some ice cream.
+As the weather gets warmer, we can’t help but scream for ice cream.
 This satsuma plum recipe by Brooklyn Supper is a step above your typical store-bought pint.